 “Hourly Metered Total Net Generation” means the electric generation in MWh for the Unit in any Settlement Period as measured by the Unit’s electrical meter described in Schedule A, Section 5, “Metering and Related Arrangements”, minus any auxiliary loads metered on the load side of such electrical meter for that Settlement Period in accordance with the CAISO Tariff.

-“Hybrid MWh” is defined in Section 8.3(b).

 “Hydroelectric Dependable Capacity” is the amount of MWh forecast to be produced by a hydroelectric Facility in an adverse hydrologic year.

-“Interest Rate” means the lesser of the rate of interest per annum calculated in accordance with 18 C.F.R.
-35.19a of the FERC’s Regulations or the maximum rate permitted by law.
+“Interest Rate” means the lesser of the rate of interest per annum calculated in accordance with 18 C.F.R. § 35.19a of the FERC’s Regulations or the maximum rate permitted by law.

 “Local Capacity Area” is defined in Appendix A to the CAISO Tariff.